miravassor/fractol/README.md

 - `./fract-ol burn`

 ## Julia set special arguments
-- The Julia set can take 2 values to modify its shape This values must lands between [-2.0;2.0]
+- The Julia set can take 2 values to modify its shape, this values must lands between [-2.0;2.0]
-Inputing no values will result in the default Julia shape
+- Inputing no values will result in the default Julia shape

 ## Installation
 - `make` in directory (require gcc)